cdelorme/csideanime.com/docs/design/source-code.md

 At the moment we do not have a UX engineer.
 However, when we begin beta development I would be open to having someone fill this position to help us improve the overall design of the site for our members.

-Since we are building an API the good news is we can easily swap out one front­end for another.
+Since we are building an independent API the good news is we can easily swap out one front­end for another.
 With a well ­built front-end employing the immediate­-render technique, we can possibly also reuse all the client­-side services that register data-­callbacks and really only need to rebuild the rendering logic.

 # api core